Doula

 • Supporting birth partners

-• Advocating for the mother’s birth preferences (i.e., whether she wants a medicated or non-medicated birth)
+• Advocating for the parent’s birth preferences (i.e., whether they wants a medicated or non-medicated birth)

-• Facilitating communication between mothers, partners, and medical care providers
+• Facilitating communication between parents, partners, and medical care providers

 • Helping families process their birth experiences